-Limited quantity – the most you can get is 24 colors.
-Wish more colors were available but if you know your color theory, you’ll be able to mix to get the color you want.
+Limited quantity—the most you can get is 24 colors.
+I wish more colors were available, but if you know your color theory, you’ll be able to mix to get the color you want.

 2. Feel: Just Put One in Your Hand… I Dare You!

-Not that I don’t like Prismacolor, Faber Castell Polychromos or Derwent or even Crayola, but Koh-i-Noor is in a class all by itself.
+Not that I don’t like Prismacolor, Faber Castell Polychromos, Derwent, or even Crayola, but Koh-i-Noor is in a class all by itself.
 You can just feel the quality, holding it in your hand.

-Pros: On this pencil, trust me, you can depend.
-One of the most outstanding features is the feel of the pigment as your are laying it down.
-Rather hard to describe but not only is it buttery soft – more so than Polychromos and Prismacolor – as it lays down but also feels thick, dense and substantial when being applied.
+You can depend on this pencil, trust me.
+One of the most outstanding features is the feel of the pigment as you are laying it down.
+Not only is it buttery soft—more so than Polychromos and Prismacolor—as it lays down, but also feels thick, dense, and substantial when being applied.

-Being soft, they also easily fill in tooth of the paper.
+In addition, they also easily fill in tooth of the paper due to their softness.
 It’s weight somehow works so well when you lay down color, I swear it makes the job easier.
 I think that’s because the weight of the pencil helps with control during the application.
 They are just delightful to work with.

-Layering: Multi-layering is no issue with this quality pencil.
-I always use a vellum paper that has a little tooth and these pencils layer and mix beautifully.
-And because of the thickness of the pigment as it lays down, you will enjoy the fact it takes fewer layers to obliterate the tooth thereby making your art process more efficient.
+Multi-layering is no issue with this quality pencil.
+I always use a vellum paper that has a little tooth, and these pencils layer and mix beautifully.
+Furthermore, it takes fewer layers to obliterate the tooth thereby making your art process more efficient.

 Pressure variation is no problem.
 These pencils layer beautifully with light or heavier pressure.
-But there is really no need to use very heavy pressure since the pigment comes of so easily.
+Therefore, there is really no need to use very heavy pressure since the pigment comes off so easily.

-What people have to understand is that the wood around traditional colored pencils protects them so naturally they don’t break easily.
-These pencils do not have that protection.
+What people have to understand is that the wood around traditional colored pencils protects them, so naturally they don’t break easily.
+Koh-i-Noor pencils do not have that protection.
 If they roll onto a bare floor, they will break (and your heart will too!).

-Because they are so soft, they wear down more quickly and will need sharpening more often.
+They wear down more quickly and will need sharpening more often due to their softness.
 Did I hear a groan?
 No groans necessary.
-Because they are all pigment, they sharpen beautifully in a hand-held sharpener!!
-So you won’t have the issues facing you when you go to sharpen a wooded pencil.
+Since they are all pigment, they sharpen beautifully in a hand-held sharpener!!
+Therefore, you won’t have the issues facing you when you go to sharpen a wooden pencil.
 Perfect!

 Also, you may notice more crumbs when working with them as they are so soft, but it’s not to an annoying level.